What is the sales funnel?

 6. Close with a personalized touch

-Often, lead nurturing involves sending customers personalized messages, whether via text, social media, or email.
+Often, lead nurturing involves sending customers, whether via text, social media, or email.
 These messages can be birthday greetings, discount codes, or simple reminders of a company value that aligns with that specific customer.

 For example, when a lead you’ve been nurturing approaches the decision stage, you could send them an SMS message.
 You can greet them by name and tell them that they’re welcome to reach out via text for any further information they might need.